-Hard and soft landscaping will be carefully integrated to create outdoor spaces which are encouraging to both safe play and social interaction.
+Hard and soft landscaping within the scheme will be carefully integrated to create private and communal outdoor spaces which are both safe to play in and allow social interaction.

-Whilst the smaller units would need an extension to incorporate extra bedrooms, the larger houses will be able to offer even more flexibility.
+Whilst the smaller units would need an extension to incorporate extra bedrooms, the larger houses will have in built flexibility so that and extra bedroom can be subsequently added within the existing fabric if required.

-In these units the ground floor open plan zone can be subdivided if required, while the double height space at first can if required be floored over to provide an extra bedroom.
+In these units, the ground floor open plan zone can be subdivided if required, while the double height space at first can if required, be floored over to provide an extra bedroom.